po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

   * 🙋 Continues to the next record, exiting when there are none left.

-* Answer any questions before proceeding to the next activity.
+* Answer any questions before proceeding.

-* In preparation for the activity, ask TAs to start directing students to the activity instructions found in `@TODO/folder/file`.

 ### 11. FLEX (20 min)